 “Virtual currency” means a value represented in the digital form, which is digitally transferable, preservable or tradable and which natural persons or legal persons accept as a payment instrument, but that is not the legal tender of any country or funds for the purposes of Article 4(25) of Directive (EU) 2015/2366 of the European Parliament and of the Council on payment services in the internal market, amending Directives 2002/65/EC, 2009/110/EC and 2013/36/EU and Regulation (EU) No 1093/2010, and repealing Directive 2007/64/EC (OJ L 337, 23.12.2015, pp. 35–127) or a payment transaction for the purposes of points (k) and (l) of Article 3 of the same Directive.

-The purpose of the Manual is to document the Company’s internal practice, measures, procedures and controls relevant to the prevention of Money Laundering and Terrorist Financing.
+The purpose of the Policy is to document the Company’s internal practice, measures, procedures and controls relevant to the prevention of Money Laundering and Terrorist Financing.

-All amendments and/or changes of the Manual must be approved by the Board.
+All amendments and/or changes of the Policy must be approved by the Board.

-The Manual shall be communicated by the AMLCO to all the employees of the Company that are responsible for the application of the practices, measures, procedures and controls that have been determined herein.
+The Policy shall be communicated by the AMLCO to all the employees of the Company that are responsible for the application of the practices, measures, procedures and controls that have been determined herein.

-The Manual has been prepared to comply with the provisions of the Act and all the relevant guidelines of the FIU.
+The Policy has been prepared to comply with the provisions of the Act and all the relevant guidelines of the FIU.

-The Manual applies to all various types of services provided by the Company to the clients.
+The Policy applies to all various types of services provided by the Company to the clients.